-This fact sheet is part of the Key Hazards series which addresses hazards such as block sliding, floor heave and fire.
-Key concepts are explained in the MLRA Rehabilitation Concepts fact sheet series, with terminology defined in the MLRA Vocabulary on our website.
+This fact sheet is part of the Key Hazards series which addresses hazards such as block sliding, floor heave, climate change and fire.
+Key terminology is defined in the MLRA Vocabulary on our website.

 Fire and coal

 Coal, a combustible material, becomes a potential fire hazard when exposed through mining.
 Fire is a significant hazard in coal mines globally.